ArduPilot/ardupilot_wiki/common/source/docs/common-powering-the-apm2.rst

 power-rails, all servo power leads will attach to these same rails (the signal wires can connect on the Analog "S" pins in the case of a camera gimbal).
-Since JP1 is removed in this scenario, the other "side" of the board will need power provided to it's power-rails directly.
+Since JP1 is removed in this scenario, the other "side" of the board will need power provided to its power-rails directly.

 Alternative ways to power your board
 ====================================